msegt/introduction-to-git/course/collab.md

 ![After Creating Clone of Repository](_img/git-collaborating.svg)

-The Collaborator can now make a change in her clone of the Owner's repository, exactly the same way as we've been doing before:
+The Collaborator can now make a change in their clone of the Owner's repository, exactly the same way as we've been doing before:

 ```bash
 $ cd ~/Desktop/vlad-planets